OlgaStratan/Data-Analytics-Portfolio/Google Data Analytics Capstone: Cyclistic Case study/README.md

  ```
 **NO Duplicates were found!**

 I have also checked to see if there are significant numbers of **NULL values** in the relevant columns for our analysis.
 ‘Started_at’ and ‘end_at’ (Time) and ‘member_casual’ columns did not have NULL values which is great news since they are important values for this analysis.
-There were around 5,000 NULL values for ‘latitude’ and ‘longitude’ columns, but this fact was not overwhelmingly damaging to the validity of the dataset considering the total 5 million rows.
+There were around 5,000 NULL values for ‘latitude’ and ‘longitude’ columns and 1298357 for start and end station name, but this fact was not overwhelmingly damaging to the validity of the dataset considering the total 5 million rows.

  ```
  SELECT COUNT(*)